Native at Virginia Tech

 The Sacred Hoop Model informs the work of the AIICC.
 The four quadrants of the medicine wheel, pictured at the top of this page, can represent many things to different Nations, including the four directions and the four stages of life, and this version details students’ journeys through higher education.
 The red section represents the calling of student and family to campus; the yellow section represents welcoming students to campus with resources and new opportunities; white represents thriving, healing, and transitioning in affirming community, events, and spaces; black represents releasing students from this environment with proper preparation and guidance as they pursue opportunities beyond VT.

 Virginia Tech occupies Native land.
 People who became the Monacans and Tutelos first built permanent settlements in the Piedmont and Blue Ridge around 1000 A.D.
 By 1600, about 15,000 Monacans lived in towns that fanned out north and west from the capital city of Rassawek, located at the confluence of the Rivanna and James Rivers.
 During colonization, Native people expanded a network of trading towns, facilitating the exchange of hides and metal goods.
 During the seventeenth and eighteenth centuries, colonists enslaved Native and African people while restricting their mobility and legal rights.
-By 1723, most free Native people could not vote, own firearms, testify as witnesses, or serve in militias.
+By 1723, most free Native people could not vote, own firearms, testify in court, or serve in militias.
 After the Civil War, many Monacans left ancestral lands to escape Jim Crow while others stayed in the Blue Ridge Mountains in Amherst County where they work and live today.
 Despite ongoing colonialism and segregation, Native people preserve tribal sovereignty and remain active in Virginia politics.

 Virginia Indians are advocates for Native representation in the Virginia Tech community.
-In 1990, the Monacan Nation Tribal Council issued a statement in support of collaborative initiatives serving Virginia Indians, and for the American Indian and Indigenous Studies Program at Virginia Tech, the first of its kind in the Commonwealth.
+In 1990, the Monacan Nation Tribal Council issued a statement in support of collaborative initiatives serving Virginia Indians.
+They also advocated for the American Indian and Indigenous Studies Program at Virginia Tech, the first of its kind in the Commonwealth.
 American Indian Movement activist and Monacan Assistant Chief George Whitewolf and Monacan writer Karenne Wood served as advisors for the program.
 Rufus Elliott became the first Monacan to graduate from Virginia Tech in 2007, and in 2014 Monacan Vicky Ferguson became the first Elder in Residence to teach and work alongside students for the AINS program.
 Today, the Monacans and other Virginia Indian Nations collaborate with Tech researchers and participate in the annual Native@VT powwow.

 The Morrill Act of 1862 granted federally-controlled land to the states to sell and raise funds for land-grant universities like Virginia Tech.
 This legislation broadened access to higher education for farmhands and industrial workers, funded by the sale of nearly 11 million acres of Indigenous lands to 52 institutions.
 Land was taken through coercive and fraudulent treaties from 250 tribes.
 In all, the United States paid less than $400,000 to remove Indigenous titles to their land, sometimes paying nothing at all.
 Many land-grant universities remain in possession of unsold land and mineral rights to this day, continuing to benefit from the colonization of Indigenous lands.
 Nationwide, cutting-edge research and millions of college degrees are made possible by the Morrill Act’s violent history.